TimeTravelPenguin/TASCompAssistant/Save File Structure.md

     - `DQReasons` is a list of reasons why the competitor could be disqualified.
         - `Reason` is a string summarising the reason for disqualification.
         - `IsSelected` is a Boolean that describes whether the competitor was disqualified for this reason.
 If none of the `IsSelected` values in `DQReasons` are `true`, the competitor is not disqualified.
-    - `Score` is the current score of the competitor (up until and including the current competition).
+    - `Score` is the current score of the competitor (up until and including the current task of the competition).
     - `ScorePlace` is the competitor's rank on the score boards.